| Lawrence Penn Chair of Bowel Cancer Research

 A major theme of Professor Molloy’s research has been to use mass spectrometry to conduct quantitative proteomic analyses of biospecimens.
 He has used this approach for the molecular characterisation of colon, thyroid and pancreatic cancers, melanomas and some lung cancers.
 The data has been used to identify prognostic and predictive protein biomarkers.

 More recently, Professor Molloy has opened a new research direction to use mass spectrometry for pharmacokinetic monitoring of cancer drug levels in patients and to explore analysis from dried blood spots.
-Many of these collaborations have been with clinicians on the RNSH campus.
+Many of these collaborations have been with clinicians.
 This new role will enable him to expand these interactions and focus a major effort towards molecular analysis of bowel cancer.

 Professor Molloy completed his PhD in proteomic sciences at Macquarie University in 2000 under the supervision of Keith Williams, co-inventor of the term "proteomics" before conducting post-doctoral research at the University of Michigan Medical School in Ann Arbor, USA.
 He then worked in the US at Pfizer Inc for four years applying biomarker research to support new drug development.